greg-mcmann/mustache/README.md

 ### Variables

-Variables are the most basic tag type.
+A variable merges a data value into a template.
 Variables are HTML escaped by default, and must be surrounded by triple mustaches or begin with an ampersand to prevent escaping.
-The ampersand variation is useful when you need to change the delimiter, which is covered in the "Set Delimiter" topic.
-The name of the tag is resolved to a key in the data table, starting at the current level of the context stack.
-The context stack is built by sections, and will be covered in the "Sections" topic.
+The tag name is resolved to a key in the data table starting from current section.
+Variables not found in the current section will attempt to resolve in each parent section.
+If a value can't be found, then the tag will be ignored and you will not receive an error.
 If your data contains nested tables, you can use a dotted name to reference a value deep within your tables.
-If a value can't be found, then the tag will be ignored and you will not receive an error.

 **Template**
 ```Text